JiahongChen/Set-up-deep-learning-frameworks-with-GPU-on-Google-Cloud-Platform/README.md

 # Set up environment for tenserflow GPU in your VM
 Now, after creating the cloud computing VM, you can install nesscary packages to run your program.

+NOTE: if you are setting up the environment on your PC, make sure to upgrade dGPU drivers in ''System Settings-->Software & Updates--> Additional Drivers'' by selecting 'Using NVIDIA binary driver-version xxx.xx form nvidia-xxx'.
 ## Install drivers
 ### Update linux packages
 ``` bash